Cyber Learning Platform for Network Education and Training (CLP4NET)IN A NUTSHELL

-Cyber Learning Platform for Nuclear Education and Training (CLP4NET) is an online platform that allows users to find educational resources easily and contains a learning environment to support instructor-led courses and disseminate e-learning self-study resources to a wider audience.
+Cyber Learning Platform for Network Education and Training (CLP4NET) is an online platform that allows users to find educational resources easily and contains a learning environment to support instructor-led courses and disseminate e-learning self-study resources to a wider audience.
 The use of the platform is provided as a cost-free service to all of the IAEA and its cooperation partners.CLP4NET sub-systems

 IAEA’s CLP4NET consists of 4 main components: